What TV show would you choose?

 Or an investigator on the edgy series LINE OF DUTY.
 The ensemble acting team in DEATH IN PARADISE is terrific.
 I could live on Saint Marie and work at Catherine’s Bar in a heartbeat.
 Over the years, they have made many cast changes, but I love them all!

 FATHER BROWN is charming, though the plot is predictable.
 Did you know this was a book series written by C. K. Chesterton?
-And was a remake of an older version of the show?
+And a remake of an older version of the show?
 VERA is another clever detective show where I think I’d be a good fit.
-Vera carried around a lot of emotional baggage, something that endeared her to me.
+She carried around a lot of emotional baggage, something that endeared her to me.

 But who wins?
 MIDSOMER MURDERS!
 How can such a lovely place as Causton have so many gruesome and wicked murders?